 Not having time is so often simply not making time.
 Think of how when entering a new relationship or discovering a new hobby you will shift a lot of things around to make time?
 Being committed to writing a novel requires the same dedication.

 It’s easier to find gaps in your schedule and manage your productivity when you have an easy-to-use, well-structured online calendar.
 Google Calendar in particular is a great booking writing online tool.
-Besides being able to colour code your scheduled events and activities, you can also set alarm reminders for your mobile phone.
+Besides being able to color-code your scheduled events and activities, you can also set alarm reminders for your mobile phone.
 Often simply forget to spend some time writing?
-This will help you keep focussed on your writing goals.
+This will help you keep focused on your writing goals.